-Impact of derivatives on the balance sheet and statement of loss and accumulated deficit
+Impact of derivatives on the balance sheets and statements of income and retained earnings

-The following table identifies the fair value of derivative contracts not accounted for as hedging instruments included in the balance sheet as derivative contracts, categorized by primary underlying risk, at December 31, 2010.
+The following table identifies the fair value of derivative contracts not accounted for as hedging instruments included in the balance sheet as derivative contracts, categorized by primary underlying risk, at December 31, 2011.
 Balances are presented on a gross basis.
-The following table also identifies the net gain and loss amounts included in the statement of loss and accumulated deficit, categorised by primary underlying risk, for the period ended December 31, 2010.

-2010 Derivative assets Derivative liabilities Amount of gain/ (loss) Catastrophe risk Embedded derivatives US\$ 217,000 (1,877,500) (1,660,500)
+Derivative assets Derivative liabilities Amount of gain/ (loss)

+Catastrophe risk

+Embedded derivatives

+US\$ 6,527,500 (860,000) 7,328,000

-Catastrophe risk is the risk of an occurrence of a Covered Event resulting in a reduction of the principal amount of the Notes outstanding.
+\ Catastrophe risk is the risk of an occurrence of a Covered Event resulting in a reduction of the principal amount of the Notes outstanding.
 As the embedded derivatives have been bifurcated from their host contracts (being the principal amount of the Notes outstanding), the valuation of the embedded derivatives contain an element of both catastrophe risk and credit risk relating to the Company's ability to repay the Notes.
 Management have determined that it is impracticable to separate the credit risk from the catastrophe risk and furthermore are of the opinion that it will not influence the users of these financial statements.